What Is Dialectical Behavior Therapy (DBT)?

 Author Emily Mendez

-DBT group therapy session
+DBT group session

 DBT was developed in the 1980s by Dr. Marsha Linehan.
 This therapy was initially designed to treat the symptoms of borderline personality disorder (BPD), which include unstable moods, intense emotions, explosive anger, suicidal ideation, self-destructive behaviors, and an unclear sense of self.
 Dr. Linehan had suffered from symptoms of this disorder since her teens.